mggg-states/VA-shapefiles/README.md

 This shapefile uses a NAD83/Virginia Lambert projection or EPSG: 3968.

 ## Rating
 We give this shapefile an A rating.
 It was compiled by the Princeton Gerrymandering Project with demographic information added from the 2010 Decennial Census by MGGG.
-For more information about its creation visit https://openprecincts.org/va/.
+For more information about its creation visit Princeton's [Open Precincts](https://openprecincts.org/va/).